tekoivisto/nanopillar-ML/molecular_dynamics/elastic_coefficients/README.md

-Calculate the stiffness tensor coefficients c_ij.
+Calculates the stiffness tensor coefficients c_ij.
 All codes are from LAMMPS example codes that come installed with LAMMPS in the directory examples/ELASTIC_T/BORN_MATRIX/.
 The parameters are changed to model our tantalum.
 The output is saved to elasticity_matrix.txt.

 LAMMPS readme: